 (7) Upon the death, resignation, or removal of any member, the vacancy for the unexpired term must be filled by the Governor.

 (8) The quorum required for any meeting of the committee is three members.
 No action by the committee or its members may have any effect unless a quorum of the committee is present at the meeting where the action is taken.

 Section 40-84-20.
 As used in this chapter:

 (1) 'ABGC' means the American Board of Genetic Counseling, its successor or equivalent.

-(2) 'ABMG' means the American Board of Medical Genetics, its successor or equivalent.
+(2) 'ABMGG' means the American Board of Medical Genetics and Genomics, its successor or equivalent.

 (3) 'ACGC' means the Accreditation Council for Genetic Counseling, its successor or equivalent.

-(4) 'Board' means the State Board of Genetic Counselor Examiners.
+(5) 'Board' means the State Board of Medical Examiners.